Herne, Belgium

-Herne ([ˈɦɛrnə]; Hérinnes, [eʁin]) is a municipality in the province of Flemish Brabant, in Flanders, one of the three regions of Belgium.
-It is also situated in the region of the Pajottenland.
-The municipality comprises the towns of Herfelingen, Herne proper and Sint-Pieters-Kapelle.
+Herne ([ˈɦɛrnə]; Hérinnes, [eʁin]) is a former municipality in the province of Flemish Brabant, in Flanders, one of the three regions of Belgium.
+It now in the municipality of Pajottegem, following the 2025 fusion of the Belgian municipalities.
+The former municipality of Herne contained the towns of Herfelingen, Herne proper and Sint-Pieters-Kapelle.
 On January 1, 2006, Herne had a total population of 6,407.
 The total area is 44.63 km² which gives a population density of 144 inhabitants per km².